philote/philote/README.md

 # Hi, I'm Joe (aka philote or ephson)!

-I'm a seasoned developer with a love for building cool and accessible tech.
+I'm a seasoned product developer with a love for building cool and accessible tech.
 From dynamic startups to established companies, I've had the joy of crafting intuitive, user-friendly experiences.
 When I'm not coding, you can find me traveling or diving into a tabletop roleplaying game.

 ![philote's Stats](https://github-readme-stats.vercel.app/api?username=philote&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)